 There are dozens of other languages spoken in China, far too many to list here.
 Head on over to the Languages of China page on Wikipedia for all the details.

-No, you don’t need to know Chinese to travel in China.
+10 – Do you need to know Chinese to visit China?: No, you don’t need to know Chinese to travel around China.
 While knowing the local language of a country can provide much deeper experiences, it’s never 100% necessary.

 You should try to learn the basics, though.
 Purchase a Chinese phrasebook and you’ll be set.
 Google Translate is another lifesaver, especially with its offline option (remember, Google is blocked in China).